Team2554/documentation/docs/programming/architecture.md

 ### RoboRIO Code Architecture

 In Team 2554, we used the command-based programming architecture in RoboRIO.
 All the information about command-baed programming can be found [here](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html).
-Read all of the links on that page.
+Read **_e v e r y t h i n g_**.
+Every page of every link.